Skip to main content

 • Math:

-• cases like a superscripted variable over a subscripted variable can be done in CSS.
-I defined a custom span.subsup which does this.
+I defined a span.subsup which does this.
 To use that, simply write <span class="subsup"><sub>Bottom</sub><sup>Top</sup></span>.
 (We write the subscript first to reduce the risk of Pandoc misinterpreting it as a footnote.)

-• use MULTIPLICATION SIGN ‘×’ for multiplication in arithmetic; MIDDLE DOT ‘·’ for contexts where there may be an x variable (eg. not 𝒪(n × log n) but 𝒪(n · log n)).
+• multiplication: use MULTIPLICATION SIGN ‘×’ for multiplication in arithmetic; MIDDLE DOT ‘·’ for contexts where there may be an x variable (eg. not 𝒪(n × log n) but 𝒪(n · log n)).

-• use FRACTION SLASH for compact vulgar fractions (eg. “7/11 is a food chain” vs “7⁄11 vaccinated mice survived”)
+• division: use FRACTION SLASH for compact vulgar fractions (eg. “7/11 is a food chain” vs “7⁄11 vaccinated mice survived”)

 • Ordinals: the extension (eg. ‘th’, ‘nd’) is superscripted (not “1st” but 1<sup>st</sup> or 1^st^)